ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 ### Next steps

-Now, while the results are not as great as the dog vs. cat classifier in the fast.ai lesson that consisted of a much larger dataset, I still think results are quite neat.
+Now, while the results are not as great as the dog vs. cat classifier in the fast.ai lesson that consisted of a much larger dataset, I still believe results are quite neat.
 I currently think about the following steps for further experiments:

 1. Get more images: the number of images is still small (400 training, 100 validation images per class)
 1. Try the same exercise with the full resolution images (I have the feeling that the thumbnails are too small for the network and sz setting
-1. Further selection of images that are a) too small, b) have multiple guitars in the image, show too little of the guitar (some only head the fingerboard or the headstock), c) remove images with backside shots.
+1. Further selection of images that are a) too small, b) have multiple guitars in the image, show too little of the guitar (some only had the fingerboard or the headstock), c) remove images with backside shots.
 1. I also want to extend this to mulit-class classification: Gibson Les Paul, SG, Firebird, Explorer and Fender Stratocaster, Jaguar, Mustang and Telecaster.
 This should be interesting!